-Title deeds of Immovable Properties(PPE & Investment Property) not held in name of the Company As at 31st March 2022 (Rs. in Lakhs) Relevant line item in the Description of Gross carrying Title deeds held Reason for Property Whether title deed holder is a Balance sheet item of property | value in the name of not being held since promoter, director or relative of which date promoter/director or employee of held in the name of the promoter/director company Investment Property SFS 20, Nehru Holder of this Place, Tonk Road, 2.04 Rajasthan Industrial property got Trading Company nerged with the company in 22-06-2002 Investment Property Village Purna, Taluka Bhiwandi, District Thane, Kalibai Ganpat 415.51 Transport Mhatre and other Corporation of India Since compan village Kapper has received Taluka Dist Thane these property (Building) 31-03-2022 in arbitration Investment Property Village Purna, award vide Taluka Bhiwandi, order dated District Thane, 28.02.2022 for Kalibai Ganpat 227.92 Transport which Mhatre and other Corporation of India possession is village Kapper taken by the Taluka Dist Thane company on 31.03.2022 (Land) 31-03-2022 however Property, Plant & Equipment Building at 605mutation of 608, Sixth floor, A ame is pending Wing in sahara with respective plaza complex, 211.50 Wheels International authority.
-Bonanza, J.B.
-Limited Nagar, Sir M.V.
-Road, Marol, Andheri-E, Mumbai 31-03-2022 No Investment Property Land at H-1 A, Since company Transport Nagar, has received Jaipur these property Transport 200.71 in arbitration Corporation of India award vide order dated 26.02.2022 for which 31-03-2022 possession is Investment Property Land at Khasra taken by the No. 48, GT Road company on 31.03.2022 however Transport 1,070.00 mutation of Corporation of India ame is pending with respective authority.
+$Title \ deeds \ of \ Immovable \ Properties (PPE \& Investment \ Property \) \ not \ held \ in \ name \ of \ the \ Company$

+Relevant line item in the Balance sheet Description of item of property Gross carrying value Title deeds held in the name of Reason for not being held in the name of the company Property held since which date Whether title deed holder is a promoter, director or relative of promoter/director or employee of promoter/director Investment Property SFS 20, Nehru Place, Tonk Road, Jaipur 2.04 Rajasthan Industrial Trading Company Holder of this property got merged with the company in the year 2002 22-06-2002 No Investment Property Village Purna, Taluka Bhiwandi, District Thane, Kalibai Ganpat Mhatre and other village Kapper Taluka Dist Thane (Building) 415.51 Transport Corporation of India Since company has received these property 31-03-2022 No Investment Property Village Purna, Taluka Bhiwandi, District Thane, Kalibai Ganpat Mhatre and other village Kapper Taluka Dist Thane (Land) 227.92 Transport Corporation of India in arbitration award vide order dated 28.02.2022 for which possession is taken by the company on 31.03.2022 31-03-2022 No Property, Plant & Equipment Building at 605- 608, Sixth floor, A Wing in sahara plaza complex, Bonanza, J.B.
+Nagar, Sir M.V.
+Road, Marol, Andheri-E, Mumbai 211.50 Wheels International Limited however mutation of same is pending with respective authority.
+31-03-2022 No Investment Property Land at H-1 A, Transport Nagar, Jaipur 200.71 Transport Corporation of India Since company has received these property in arbitration award vide order dated 26.02.2022 for which 31-03-2022 No Investment Property Land at Khasra No. 48, GT Road 1,070.00 Transport Corporation of India possession is taken by the company on 31.03.2022 however mutation of same is pending with respective authority.
+No